Photo: Miwa Matreyek (Film 2006) Photo credit: Eugene Ahn

 The Princess Grace Awards recognize both creative generators (including but not limited to theater directors, designers, playwrights, choreographers, film directors, etc.) and performance-based creatives (including but not limited to actors, dancers, etc.).

 Award winners are selected annually by experts in theater, dance and film.
-Applicants are assessed in 3 review stages consisting of both online and in person panel reviews by Adjudicators and Panelists.
-Each Adjudicator and Panelist brings their own experience and aesthetic to the table, however decisions are made by panel consensus.
+Applicants are assessed in review stages consisting of both online and in person panel reviews by Adjudicators.
+Each Adjudicator brings their own experience and aesthetic to the table, however decisions are made by consensus.

-The Arts Advisory Board Chair and Director of Programs moderate both the online and in-person panel discussions.
-They facilitate and moderate each stage of the process and are not voting members in the view process.
+The Arts Advisory Board Chair and Director of Programming facilitate and moderate each stage of the process and are not voting members in the selection of the Princess Grace Awards.

 Learn more about the Arts Advisory Board, Adjudicators and the panel process here.